MacauleyMorgan/Project-Three/README.md

 On the admin page, an admin can add or remove access to admin features using the user email of the account needing the access using a simple form with a checkbox to add/remove privilege

-The admin page also allows admins to view other admins on the site for clarity to protect against unwanted or unneccesary access of the privileges.
+The admin page also allows admins to view other admins on the site for clarity to protect against unwanted or unnecessary access of the privileges.

 Additionally, having admin permission also lets users edit and delete recipes on the home page that they do not own to ensure compliance with site etiquette.